seamile/jsonfmt/README.md

     - `-i {0-8,t}`: number of spaces for indentation (default: 2)
     - `-o`: show data structure overview
     - `-O`: overwrite the formated text to original file
-    - `-p JSONPATH`: output part of the object via jsonpath
+    - `-p JSONPATH`: output part of the object via jmespath
     - `-s`: sort keys of objects on output
     - `--set 'foo.k1=v1;k2[i]=v2'`: set the keys to values (seperated by `;`)
     - `--pop 'k1;foo.k2;k3[i]'`: pop the specified keys (seperated by `;`)